 Source: USGS and City of San Mateo Public Works; ESRI, 2022; PlaceWorks, 2023.
+Note: This map is included for informational purposes and is not adopted as part of this General Plan.

 GOAL COS-3 Protect and improve San Mateo's creeks as valuable habitat and components of human and environmental health.